Lynmouth circular via Watersmeet and Countisbury

 Follow the path as it skirts along the cliffs, pass through a gate and carry on straight.
 At times you may see roe deer on this part of the path.
 A little way along you will come to a bench - just before this, at knee-height, is a small information board that tells you about Countisbury Castle, the ramparts of which a part of the linear defence for Windhill Fort on the hill up above you on the other side of the road.

 This walk skirts around the remains of one of the most impressive Iron Age forts in Devon, built 2,500 years ago.
-Often called Countisbury Castle this fortified hill is thought to be the site of the AD878 Battle of Cynuit where the Saxon army was beseiged by the Vikings.
+Often called Countisbury Castle, this fortified hill is thought to be the site of the AD878 Battle of Cynuit where the Saxon army was besieged by the Vikings.
 Although outnumbered the Saxons overcame the enemy, changing the course of English history.
-Some historians have argued that other fortifications could have been the location of this epic battle.
-Whatever the case, it's well worth taking the footpath off the main A39 road to see the ramparts at close quarters - this can be accessed a little further along the South West Coast Path from where you are now.
+It's well worth taking the footpath off the main A39 road to see the ramparts at close quarters - this can be accessed a little further along the South West Coast Path from where you are now.

 Keep on following the signs for 'coast path' along the cliff towards Lynmouth to where it reaches the main A39 Lynmouth-Minehead road.
 Please be careful of traffic here.
 On the opposite side of the road to you at this point is a signpost showing 'Public Bridleway Windhill 2/3 mile.'
 You can make a short detour here if you wish up onto the ramparts of Windhill Iron Age Fort, as mentioned earlier on in this walk.
 Turn right into the layby and walk to the end where there is South West Coast Path signpost.
 Walk along the path as it traverses the top of the bank, keeping you up and away from the traffic.
 Please make sure you have your dogs on a lead.